tokio-rs/website/content/blog/2020-04-preemption.md

 `socket.write(..)` are called, the budget is decremented.
 If the budget is zero, the task yields back to the scheduler.
-If either `read` or `write` cannot proceed due to the underlying socket not being ready (no pending data or a full send buffer), then the task also yield back to the scheduler.
+If either `read` or `write` cannot proceed due to the underlying socket not being ready (no pending data or a full send buffer), then the task also yields back to the scheduler.

 The idea originated from a conversation I was having with [Ryan Dahl][ry].
 He is using Tokio as the underlying runtime for [Deno][deno].
 When doing some HTTP